-Students in good academic standing at Indiana University who are not majoring in journalism, telecommunications, sports communication broadcast program, or any other major or program that requires a substantial number of mass communications courses are eligible to apply to the certificate program.
+Students in good academic standing at Indiana University who are not majoring in journalism are eligible to apply to the certificate program.
 Students must file an application with the School of Journalism, which can be found on the Journalism Web site.